You bought new running shoes three weeks before your race.

 Your shoe continues to compress, but the rate of change slows dramatically after 200 miles.

-For most runners, 150-250 miles before race day is the minimum safe window.
+For most race distances, 150–250 miles before race day is the minimum safe window.

-The timeline also depends on which shoes you wore before.
+The timeline also depends on what you wore before.

-If you’re switching from shoes with a similar fit and cushioning level, adaptation is faster.
+Switching from shoes with a similar fit and cushioning level means faster adaptation.

-If the new shoes have a different heel height, arch support, or drop, your foot needs extra time to adjust.
+Switching to a different heel height, arch support, or drop means your foot needs extra time to adjust.

 What Happens Inside Your Running Shoe During Break-In?

-Two things happen simultaneously when you start running in new shoes: the shoe changes, and your foot adapts.
+Two things happen simultaneously when you start running in new shoes: the shoe changes physically, and your foot adapts neurologically.

 The shoe change is physical.